broady/tygor/doc/GENERATOR_INTERFACE_SPEC.md

     // May be a ReferenceDescriptor, ArrayDescriptor, MapDescriptor, etc.
     Response TypeDescriptor

-    // Doc is the endpoint documentation.
+    // Documentation for this endpoint.
-    Doc Documentation
+    Documentation Documentation
 }
 ```